Byron Storer

-Byron Donald Storer (born May 1, 1984) is an American football coach and former fullback who is the assistant special teams coach for the Green Bay Packers of the National Football League (NFL).
+Byron Donald Storer (born May 1, 1984) is an American professional football coach and former fullback who is the assistant special teams coach for the Green Bay Packers of the National Football League (NFL).
 He previously coached for the Tampa Bay Buccaneers, San Diego Chargers, and Las Vegas Raiders.
 Storer played for the Tampa Bay Buccaneers from 2007 to 2009.
-He played college football at California.
+He played college football for the California Golden Bears.

-Early years
+Early life

 In 2002, Storer graduated from Central Catholic High School in Modesto, California.

 Playing career

 College

-Storer played at University of California, Berkeley and was second-team All-Pac-10 special teams in 2006.
+Storer played at the University of California, Berkeley, and was second-team All-Pac-10 special teams from 2004-2006.

 National Football League

 Tampa Bay Buccaneers

 Storer signed with the Tampa Bay Buccaneers in May 2007 and started the final three games of the season, finishing with two receptions for three yards.

 An exclusive-rights free agent in the 2009 offseason, Storer was re-signed on March 17.
 He reached an injury settlement with the Buccaneers on May 17 and was placed on injured reserve.

 Storer retired after spending the 2008 and 2009 season on injured reserve due to tearing his ACL.